learn-co-curriculum/dsc-gradient-descent-step-sizes-lab/README.md

 ## Summary

 In this lesson, we learned some more about gradient descent.
 We saw how gradient descent allows our function to improve to a regression line that better matches our data.
-We see how to change our regression line, by looking at the Residual Sum of Squares related to current regression line.
+We see how to change our regression line, by looking at the Residual Sum of Squares related to the current regression line.
 We update our regression line by looking at the rate of change of our RSS as we adjust our regression line in the right direction -- that is, the slope of our cost curve.
 The larger the magnitude of our rate of change (or slope of our cost curve) the larger our step size.
 This way, we take larger steps the further away we are from our minimizing our RSS, and take smaller steps as we converge towards our minimum RSS.